diku-dk/futhark/docs/versus-other-languages.rst

 Evaluation is *eager* or *call-by-value*, like most non-Haskell languages.
 However, there is no defined evaluation order.
-Furthermore, the Futhark compiler is permitted to turn non-terminating programs into terminating programms, for example by removing dead code that might cause an error.
+Furthermore, the Futhark compiler is permitted to turn non-terminating programs into terminating programs, for example by removing dead code that might cause an error.
 Moreover, there is no way to handle errors within a Futhark program (no exceptions or similar);
 although errors are gracefully reported to whatever invokes the